Museum Campus parking availability and cost, as well as traffic, will be impacted by an event at Soldier Field. Learn more.

 Every element of how we care for the beluga pod, from feeding them to adjusting the temperature in their habitat, is backed by years of science and proven by observations of exceptional animal wellbeing.

-The belugas’ 3-million-gallon home in the Abbott Oceanarium was specifically designed with their needs in mind, recreating a cold, saltwater environment of the Pacific Northwest coast.
-The pod at Shedd moves between several habitat spaces throughout the day, socializing all together or in groupings that can fluctuate throughout the year, encouraging connections and interactions between different individuals as part of their holistic care.
+The belugas’ 3-million-gallon, 30-feet-deep home in the Abbott Oceanarium was specifically designed with their needs in mind, recreating a cold, saltwater environment of the Pacific Northwest coast.
+The pod at Shedd moves between six connected habitat spaces throughout the day, socializing all together or in groupings that can fluctuate throughout the year, encouraging connections and interactions between different individuals as part of their holistic care.

-Daily water quality tests in our on-site Aquatic Science Labs ensure that parameters like temperature, pH, salinity and more are within healthy levels, fostering an environment that helps the animals thrive.
+Daily water quality tests in our on-site Aquatic Science Labs ensure that parameters like temperature, pH, salinity and more are within healthy levels.
+Divers regularly clean the habitats throughout the day, fostering an environment that helps the animals thrive.

-A robust animal enrichment program provides novel things for the belugas to explore – challenging their minds, encouraging play and showcasing their unique behaviors.
+A robust animal enrichment program provides novel things for the belugas to explore – challenging their minds, encouraging play and showcasing their unique behaviors like foraging for food and exploring.
 You can often see the belugas engaging with caretakers during training sessions or eating a variety of restaurant-quality, nutritious seafood.
 Additionally, trusting relationships between caretakers and the belugas allow for each animal to participate in their own healthcare.

 Water quality testing